xahid007/Hand-written-digit-recognition-MNIST/README.md

 ## Contributing

 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+**Note:** While the MNIST dataset is a valuable resource for learning and experimentation, it is essential to recognize that its simplicity and distinct characteristics may not fully represent real-world challenges in computer vision tasks.

 ## License